-- Employees should at all times conduct themselves in such a way as to enhance the reputation of the Centre. - The St Michael's Family Centre will support employees who become aware of and are willing to report breaches of this policy or who genuinely believe that a breach is occurring, has occurred or is likely to occur within the Centre.
+Employees should at all time adhere to all policies and procedures of the Centre

+The St Michael's Family Centre will support employees who become aware of and are willing to report breaches of this policy or who genuinely believe that a breach is occurring, has occurred or is likely to occur within the Centre.
 Employees should raise the issue internally with the centre leader in accordance with the Centre's Policy on Disclosing Information ('Whistleblowing').